hbeybutyan/articles/model_deployement.md

 Lets talk a little about what's going on above.
 First we initialize ray runtime.
 This assumes there is already a long living Ray cluster which can be reached and to which we connect.
-Afterwards we start (Ray Serve)[https://docs.ray.io/en/master/serve/index.html] on it.
-(Serve)[https://docs.ray.io/en/master/serve/index.html] is the cream of our donut.
-It's created on top of (Ray actors)[https://docs.ray.io/en/master/actors.html#actor-guide], it is framework agnostic, it is python-first, it is Rayish.
+Afterwards we start [Ray Serve](https://docs.ray.io/en/master/serve/index.html) on it.
+[Serve](https://docs.ray.io/en/master/serve/index.html) is the cream of our donut.
+It's created on top of [Ray actors](https://docs.ray.io/en/master/actors.html#actor-guide), it is framework agnostic, it is python-first, it is Rayish.
 Some key concepts of serve we used here:
 Backend - this is the business logic of the application.
 So in our case this is FancyModel with all it's structure, and interface.
 Endpoint - this is what allows us to interact with backends via HTTP.
 Endpoints can have one or multiple backends (for example multiple models of translation from armenian to english can be served under one endpoint).
 If you noticed when starting Ray Serve we specified "detached=True".
 This is because the lifecycle of Ray Serve is coupled with the client which is returned from serve.start().